Advice: vibrant clothes, patina and wear of materials

 Example of shades that you can obtain yourself quite easily.

-The final shades are not necessarily super uniform, but this is what gives real, more raw looks, anchored in real reality.
+The final shades are not necessarily super uniform, but this is what gives real, more raw looks, anchored in a real reality.
 Brands like Visvim or GANT Rugger are also developing these uses a lot.

 Hiroki Nakamura, the founder of Visvim.